 4 Application: Leveraging both positive and negative outcomes to improve patient practice processes that involves patient-lift equipment.

 A successful Safe Patient Handling program is more than just having pieces of patient-lift equipment scattered randomly throughout a patient-care organization.
-Instead, the program represents a well-organized clinical operation centered upon patient-lift equipment supported by methodical utilization processes.
-Successful outcomes are directly related to understanding how this injury prevention system works, and the organization’s ability to form the necessary internal collaborations.
+Instead, the program represents a well-organized clinical operation centered upon patient-lift equipment supported by strategically implemented utilization processes.
+Successful outcomes are directly related to both understanding and executing this injury prevention system along with the organization’s ability to create the necessary internal collaborations.
 The RP Hawkins Group specializes in providing the assistance needed to connect all the organizational pieces.